 The Effects of an Ultrasonic Disperser on Inline Measurements

 For the characterization and measurement of primary particles, the particles should be well dispersed as agglomerates falsify the measurement results.
 Ultrasound is a reliable tool to destroy agglomerates and to create conditions where the primary particles are hold in adequate distance to each other so that they can be detected as individual particles.
-The following study of Sequip presents the successful combination of Hielscher’s ultrasonic devices with Sequip’s PAT sensors for a reliable particle characterization.
+The following study of Sequip presents the successful combination of Hielscher’s ultrasonic devices with Sequip’s SEQUIP for a reliable particle characterization.

 Due to bonding forces between particles, e.g. van der Waals forces, particles tend to agglomeration and aggregation.
 Thereby, several (primary) particles merge together and form a more complex particle (so-called secondary particles).
 Agglomeration and aggregation processes influence the measurement significantly due to: